Reduce(`+`, 1:5)

 21.1 Left fold

 That computes ((((1 + 2) + 3) + 4) + 5).
-The first call is f(1, 2), then f(3, 3), then f(6, 4), then f(10, 5).
-Each intermediate result becomes the first argument to the next call.
-This is a left fold.
+The first call is f(1, 2), which gives 3; then f(3, 3), giving 6; then f(6, 4), giving 10; then f(10, 5), giving 15.
+Each intermediate result becomes the left argument of the next call, which is why this is called a left fold: the parentheses nest to the left.

 Reduce(paste, c("the", "cat", "sat", "on", "the", "mat"))

 #> [1] "the cat sat on the mat"Each step takes the accumulated string and pastes the next word onto it.
+The accumulator grows; the list shrinks.
+When nothing remains, the accumulator is the answer.

 21.2 The init argument